Extreme Rules (2015)

 The 2015 Extreme Rules was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the seventh annual Extreme Rules and took place on April 26, 2015, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, marking the second Extreme Rules event to take place at this venue after the 2012 edition.
-The concept of Extreme Rules is that the event features various hardcore-based matches.
+It was the seventh annual Extreme Rules event and took place on April 26, 2015, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, marking the second Extreme Rules event to take place at this venue after the 2012 edition.
+The theme of the event was that it featured various hardcore-based matches.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 Four of the main card's matches were contested under a hardcore stipulation.
 In the main event, Seth Rollins defeated Randy Orton in a Steel Cage match to retain the WWE World Heavyweight Championship.
 In other prominent matches, Dean Ambrose defeated Luke Harper in a Chicago Street Fight, The New Day (Big E and Kofi Kingston) defeated Cesaro and Tyson Kidd to win the WWE Tag Team Championship, John Cena defeated Rusev in a Russian Chain match to retain the WWE United States Championship, and Roman Reigns defeated Big Show in a Last Man Standing match.

-This was also the third Extreme Rules event to not feature the titular Extreme Rules match, after the 2009 and 2011 events.
+This was the third Extreme Rules event to not feature the titular Extreme Rules match, after the 2009 and 2011 events.
 The event was available on the WWE Network in over 140 countries.
 On pay-per-view, it had 56,000 buys (excluding WWE Network views), down from the previous year's 108,000 buys.

 Production

 Background

-The event was held at the Allstate Arena in Rosemont, Illinois.
+The seventh annual Extreme Rules was the second time for the event to be held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, after 2012.

 Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
-The defunct Extreme Championship Wrestling (ECW) promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
-The 2015 Extreme Rules event was the seventh Extreme Rules and took place on April 26, 2015, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, marking the second Extreme Rules event to take place at this venue after the 2012 edition.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
+The seventh Extreme Rules event took place on April 26, 2015, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, marking the second Extreme Rules event to take place at this venue, after the 2012 edition.